insidewhy/oniwabandana/README.md

 # Oniwabandana

 Oniwabandana is a vim plugin for finding files.
 It brings up a list of all the files in your current directory or source tree and then you can type words to filter what is shown.
-If you hit space then the next word becomes another filter (or you can hit two spaces to use an actual space).
-It tries to show the files in a smart order.
-When you've found the right file you can hit enter to open it, Ctrl-T to open it in a new tab or Ctrl-C to close the completion list (the keys are configurable).
+If you hit space then the next word becomes another filter.
+It tries to show the files in a smart order, for example matches after underscores or at the beginning of a path are given greater weighting.
+When the desired file has been found then (with the default configuration) enter will open it, Ctrl-T will open it in a new tab or Ctrl-C to close the completion list.

+It also provides a grep mode that can be used to further refine matched files based on their contents.

 It doesn't need any C compilation step but it needs vim to be built with ruby support (vim --version | grep '+ruby').